VolatileDream/VolatileDream.github.io/blog/_posts/2021-02-26-Discord-WebRtc-logging.md

 (for flag strings), `getOptionValue` (I saw some flag looking javascript), `trace`, `log`, and `rtc`.

+---

+UPDATE: Apparently none of the below is correct, something I did stopped the logging temporarily, but I do not know what.

+I've reverted to running discord like this: `discord > /dev/null 2> /dev/null`,
+which fixes the issue.
+It appears as though `stderr` is redirected to `.xsession-errors`, by what I do not know.

+Original content below left for posterity.

+---

-I ended up finding `webrtc-event-logging`, not displayed as a flag, but maybe?
+~~I ended up finding `webrtc-event-logging`, not displayed as a flag, but maybe?
 A quick search for `discord webrtc-event-logging` reveals some results that strongly imply that this is a flag, and maybe what we're looking for.
-Without looking up the flag let's assume passing it `0` disables everything?
+Without looking up the flag let's assume passing it `0` disables everything?~~

-It turns out this is the flag we're looking for.
+~~It turns out this is the flag we're looking for.
 Setting `--webrtc-event-logging 0` does disable the log spam, horray! **But** what did we just do?
-Did we tell Discord to log to a file named `0`?
+Did we tell Discord to log to a file named `0`?~~

-Okay back to the search.
+~~Okay back to the search.
 Again from the chromium source we can find some [documentation for the flag][rtc-flag].
 It states *"accepts the path to which the local logs would be stored"*, uh oh.
 We did just tell discord to write to a file named `0`.
 What about using `--no-webrtc-event-logging`?
 Some frameworks provide `no-` as a flag prefix to explicitly disable flags.
-And as a last resort we could fall back to `--webrtc-event-logging /dev/null`.
+And as a last resort we could fall back to `--webrtc-event-logging /dev/null`.~~

-It turns out that `--no-webrtc-event-logging` does stop the logging that I was seeing in `.xsession-errors`.
+~~It turns out that `--no-webrtc-event-logging` does stop the logging that I was seeing in `.xsession-errors`.
 Thank goodness.
-My only complaint is that the `--help` flag wasn't any use.
+My only complaint is that the `--help` flag wasn't any use.~~

 [enumerate-video]: https://chromium.googlesource.com/external/webrtc/stable/webrtc/+/master/modules/video_capture/linux/device_info_linux.cc#60
 [electron]: https://www.electronjs.org/